-CO690B Counseling Internship
+CO690 Counseling Internship I

-This course is an alternative to taking CO690A for the final product requirement.
-It is designed to have the student work under and with an established counselor and/or counseling-related agency or ministry.
-The time requirement involves a minimum of twenty hours per week for three months or its equivalent over a six-month period.
-The student shall be supervised by the agency's/ministry's director, who shall submit evaluation reports to the chairman of the Counseling Department at Calvary Theological Seminary.
+This course is designed to allow the student to work under the supervision of an established counselor and/or counseling-related agency or ministry.
+The time requirement involves a minimum of 150 total hours over the course of a semester.
+Fifty of these hours must be face-to-face with counselees (with or without a co-counselor).
+The remaining 100 hours are administrative in nature and will be negotiated with the professor and site supervisor.
+The student shall be supervised by the agency's/ministry's director, who shall submit evaluation reports to the department chair at Calvary.
+(Fee: \$100; Prerequisite: CO601)